castuofa/transmap/docs/use_cases/two.md

 ### Target User(s)

-TransMAP Hub will connect with Civil Works Business Open Application Programming Interface (API), as well as the National Channel Framework service available via ArcGIS.
-These sources of data will be supplemented with the import of off-line USACE databases for environmental restrictions, dredge fleet characteristics and existing dredge operations plans.
+TransMap Hub hosts USACE databases for environmental restrictions, dredge fleet characteristics and existing dredge operations plans.

-The TransMAP Hub users for this use case are both the USACE leadership and operations teams, as well as industrial and civil engineering researchers from academia.
-TransMAP will also enable interested industry representatives from the dredge industry to better plan for dredge bids and improve partnerships with the government.
+The external TransMap Hub users for this use case are both the USACE leadership and operations teams, as well as industrial and civil engineering researchers from academia.
+TransMap will also enable interested industry representatives from the dredge industry to better plan for dredge bids and improve partnerships with the government.

 ### Pre-TransMAP Hub Conditions